 - NOTE: may require update to latest firmware

-- NOTE: controller does not have an integrated Android Home button
+- NOTE: MOGA controllers do not have an integrated Android Home button

 - XBOX 360 wired controller

 - NOTE: must connect wired USB controller to a separate micro USB to USB OTG Adapter

 - What is a micro USB to USB OTG Adapter used for?

 This adapter is used to connect USB 2.0 supported devices to SHIELD.
 For example, if you want to connect an Xbox 360 wired controller to SHIELD for use in Console Mode, you will need this adapter as SHIELD has a micro USB port.

 - What type of micro USB to USB OTG Adapter do I need to support USB 2.0 based devices?